influxdata/docs-v2/content/flux/v0.x/stdlib/universe/aggregatewindow.md

 ### fn
 ({{< req >}})
-Aggreate or selector function to apply to each time window.
+Aggregate or selector function to apply to each time window.